kbobrowski/tsh/README.md

 # tsh - deep learning shell

-tesh is a wrapper around Docker image which provides recent deep learning tools.
+tsh is a wrapper around Docker image which provides recent deep learning tools.
 It mounts current directory and X11 socket inside a container.

 ## List of software